fr33n0w/rBrowser/README.md

 A standalone web-based UI browser for exploring NomadNetwork Nodes and Pages over Reticulum Network.

 This browser automatically discovers NomadNet nodes through network announces and provides a user-friendly interface for browsing distributed content with Micron markup support.

+It includes some exclusive features like: Automatic listening for announce, Add nodes to favorite list, browse and render any kind of NomadNet links, download files from remote node hosts, unique local NomadNet Search Engine feature included!

 -----